 Your team will be more transparent than ever, even if it's spread geographically!

-Office is just a tool, and you can get away without it and have a more effective team than ever!
+Office can be just a tool that helps you get the work done, and you can get away without it and have a more effective team than ever!

 - Thank you - Acknowledgements [Outline]